Claude-Marie Carnot

-Claude-Marie Carnot (called Carnot-Feulins; 15 July 1755 – 16 October 1836) was a French soldier, the brother of Lazare Carnot (1753-1823).
+Claude-Marie Carnot, called Carnot-Feulins (/kɑːrˈnoʊ/ kar-NOH, /fr/; 15 July 1755 – 16 October 1836) was a French soldier, the brother of Lazare Carnot (1753–1823).
 He was a deputy to the Legislative Assembly of 1791, a Representative during the Hundred Days of 1815 and a provisional commissioner (minister) in the French Executive Commission of 1815.

 Early years

 Claude-Marie Carnot was born on 15 July 1755 at Nolay, Côte-d'Or.

 He was a captain of the Engineers when the French Revolution broke out in 1789.

 He was a moderate supporter of the revolutionary principles.

 He settled in the Pas-de-Calais, and in 1790 became administrator of this department.

 On 27 August 1791 he was elected deputy for the department.

 He was an active member of the Military Committee for the duration of the Assembly.

 On 10 August 1792 he was one of the commissioners sent to the Hôtel de Ville.

 The Swiss guards defending it were destroyed and the king was taken into custody.
 A decree was made to send commissioners to the armies.

 Carnot was made Director of the General Department of fortifications, and was instructed to verify the status of the armies on the northern border.

 He went in turn to the armies of the Moselle and of the Rhine, and later directed the fortifications of Dunkirk when it was besieged by the British.

 In 1793 he took part in the taking of Veurne, and then rendered important services in the Battle of Wattignies.

 When his brother, Lazare Carnot, became a member of the Directory, Carnot-Feulins was promoted brigadier on 16 Prairial year IV and was called back to Paris.
 He shared his brother's proscription in the year V and remained in Burgundy until the year VIII.